Potentially divided U.S. government tees up tough economic debates for 2023 | Politics

 Potentially divided U.S. government tees up tough economic debates for 2023

-Gridlock is sometimes viewed positively by markets and the private sector, putting limits on the ability of either side to make disruptive changes to taxes, laws and regulations.
-But it can also gum the wheels of basic governance and in doing pose its own set of risks.
+Gridlock can sometimes be positive for markets and the private sector, putting limits on the ability of either side to make disruptive changes to taxes, laws or regulations.
+But it can also gum up the wheels of basic governance and pose its own set of risks.

-Congress, for example, will need to lift the limit on U.S. debt at some point likely next year, though perhaps not until the fall.
-Depending on the election result, and the size of any Republican majority in the House, that has the potential to disrupt the economy at a point when Fed interest rates may well still be at their peak.
-Under President Barack Obama, the GOP used debt ceiling talks to force federal spending cuts at a point when the economy was still struggling to its feet following the deep 2007 to 2009 recession, a "fiscal drag" that Fed officials bemoaned at the time as sapping already weak economic growth.
+Congress, for example, will need to lift the limit on U.S. debt at some point, likely next year though perhaps not until the fall.
+Depending on the election result, and the size of any Republican majority in the House, that has the potential to disrupt the economy at a point when Fed rates may well still be at their peak.
+Under then-President Barack Obama, the Republican Party used debt ceiling talks to force federal spending cuts at a point when the economy was still struggling to its feet following the deep 2007-to-2009 recession, a "fiscal drag" that Fed officials bemoaned at the time as sapping already weak economic growth.

-"A similar scenario could play out next year," Goldman Sachs analysts wrote in an election post-mortem that put the odds in favor of Republican control of the House.
-U.S. stock markets were down on Wednesday, with major indexes lower by more than one percent in early afternoon.
+"A similar scenario could play out next year," Goldman Sachs analysts wrote in an election postmortem that put the odds in favor of Republican control of the House.
+U.S. stock markets closed lower on Wednesday, with major indexes losing 2% or more, as uncertainty over the election results combined with trouble in the crypto industry and more layoffs in the tech industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)